abinit/abinit/doc/tutorial/eph_intro.md

 ```

 where optional arguments are placed between square brackets and the default value is indicated.
-If you prefer, it is possible to replace WFK files with GSR.nc file as only
+If you prefer, it is possible to replace WFK files with GSR.nc file as in
-KS energies are nededed for the SKW interpolation:

 ```sh
 abitk skw_compare IBZ_GSR.nc KPATH_GSR.nc
 ```

+as only KS energies are nededed for the SKW interpolation:

 To compare the bands with AbiPy, use: